trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     The number of concurrent writer threads per worker per query.
-Increasing this value may increase write speed, especially when a query is not I/O bound and can take advantage of additional CPU for parallel writes (some connectors can be bottlenecked on CPU when writing due to compression or other factors).
+Increasing this value may increase write speed, especially when a query is not I/O bound and can take advantage of additional CPU for parallel writes.
+Some connectors can be bottlenecked on CPU when writing due to compression or other factors.
 Setting this too high may cause the cluster to become overloaded due to excessive resource utilization.
 This can also be specified on a per-query basis using the ``task_writer_count`` session property.